-Although you pay the upfront fees at closing or finance them as part of your mortgage loan, you'll probably make your monthly payments with your regular mortgage loan payment.
-The payment amount is shown on your payment coupons typically include the premium, and the lender pays the insurer directly.
+Although you pay the upfront fees at closing or finance them as part of your mortgage loan, you’ll probably make your monthly payments with your regular mortgage loan payment.
+The payment amount shown on your payment coupons typically includes the premium, and the lender pays the insurer directly.

 9. How Long You Have to Pay PMI

 You can cancel PMI once you’ve built enough equity in your home.
 “Borrowers can also request to cancel PMI once the unpaid principal balance reaches 80 percent of the original value,” Talmadge said.

 Find Out: How to Get Rid of PMI